SinghTushar20/Learn-to-Code/04-Computer Networking and Seurity/MODULE 1/3-Encryption Basics.md

 - Security in https is achieved at the cost of processing time because setting up of a secure session is done before the actual hypertext exchange between server and browser.
   - Setting up secure session basically mean Web Server and Web Browser needs to exchange encryption keys using Certificates before actual data can be transferred.
   - When you access a website with HTTPS, web server will start the task to invoke SSL/TLS and protect the communication.
-  - The server sends a message back to the client indicating a secure session should be established and the client in response sends it security parameters(hand shaking phase).
-The server authenticates the client by sending it a digital certificate and if the client descide to trust the server the process continues sometimes the server also want the client to send the digital certificate too, for mutual authentication(not often).
+  - The server sends a message back to the client indicating a secure session should be established and the client in response sends it security parameters like the ciphersuites it can use, the server selects one of the ciphersuites(hand shaking phase).
+The server then authenticates itself to the client by sending it a digital certificate and if the client descide to trust the server the process continues, sometimes the server also want the client to send the digital certificate too, for mutual authentication(not often).
-    - A Handshake is an automated process of negotiation between two participants(here server and client) through the exchange of information that establishes the protocols of a communication link at the start of the communication, before full communication begins.
+    - A Handshake is an automated process of negotiation between two participants(here server and client) through the exchange of information that establishes the protocols of a communication link, before full communication begins.
   - The client generates a symmetric session key using symmetric encryption like AES and encrypts it using server's public key.
 This public key is send to the server and they both uses the symmetric key to encrypt the data they send back and forth.
+- The handshake end result is a cyphersuite that can be seen in the website's security window.
+  - eg. if it says "TLS_AES_128_GCM_SHA256" it means:
+    - TLS was used for the handshake
+    - AES is the encryption cipher used
+    - The keys are 128-bit in size
+    - GCM is the mode of operation (CBC uses pipeline stalls, which isn't desired for the web)
+    - SHA256 is used for the HMAC to derive the master secret (which will be the shared secret) from the pre-master secret (used to make the handshake a wee bit less complex when dealing with key sizes)